 The supremacy clause in the US Constitution prohibits states from violating valid federal laws.

 Mr. Abbott's order states that "no unit in Texas" can force evidence of vaccination of any individual, including employees or customers.
-Failure to do so could result in a $ 1
+Failure to do so could result in a $ 1,000 fine, although Abbott did not say how the order would be executed.

 On September 9, the Biden administration announced a plan that would require approximately 100 million American workers to be vaccinated or submitted. for weekly testing.
 Many of the plans have not yet been detailed and do not yet have legal force.